ibrahimabdelaal/LocalDocsChat/README.md

-# Chat Locally with your docs using the LLM you want
+# Chat Locally with you Docs Using RAG

 ## Introduction

 This project leverages open-source models such as LangChain, Llama, and EmbeddingModel to create a flexible local chatting notebook.
 The models used in this project can be replaced with any open-source models, providing flexibility and adaptability.
+Additionally, this project is built upon the **RAG (Retrieval-Augmented Generation) technique** which enhances the performance and efficiency of the models.

 ## Features